esa/pagmo2/doc/sphinx/docs/python/tutorials/coding_udp_simple.rst

     '<sphere_function object at 0x1108cad68>' of type '<class 'sphere_function'>': the method is either not present or not callable

 oops, I forgot to implement one of the two mandatory methods.
-In this case its not possible to construct a :class:`~pygmo.core.problem` and, when we try, we then get a rather helpful error message.
+In this case it is not possible to construct a :class:`~pygmo.core.problem` and, when we try, we then get a rather helpful error message.

 In other cases while the UDP is still malformed, the construction of :class:`~pygmo.core.problem` will succeed and the issue will